-Reselling the right to reside
+Reselling the right to reside on different contractual basis

 Scheme operators have taken to offering new residents a variety of alternative contracts for the same accommodation unit (in one known case four different alternatives) in order to meet market expectations or in order to achieve sales using a different financial model.

 By way of example a unit previously sold freehold may be offered for resale on a leasehold contract or a unit previously held on a full capital appreciation may be offered on a non-capital appreciation contract to a new resident.